Close

 What is your area of expertise on board & tell us what your role involves?

-I am the naturalist on board Polar Pioneer.
+I am a naturalist with Aurora Expeditions.
 I think that it’s the best job in the world!
 I educate our passengers about the wildlife and habitats that they are travelling through in the Arctic and Antarctic.
 It’s not difficult to garner enthusiasm for penguins or polar bears, but I think that everyone appreciates learning a bit more about the ecosystem that these animals are a part of.
 A little bit of knowledge about the lives of the wildlife helps everyone when observing whether on a walk or a zodiac cruise.

 How did you start working on expedition ships in the poles?